Fikayomi31/alx-low_level_programming/0x02-functions_nested_loops/README.md

 4. Write a function that checks for alphabetic character.
 5. Write a function that prints the sign of a number.
 6. 6.
 There is no such thing as absolute value in this world.
 You can only estimate what a thing is worth to you
-7. There are only 3 colors, 10 digits, and 7 notes; it's what we do with them that's important
+7. There are only 3 colors, 10 digits, and 7 notes; it's what we do with them that's important8.
+Write a function that prints every minute of the day of Jack Bauer, starting from 00:00 to 23:59.